 A compilation of information about the data.
 Each layer is carefully defined in the data dictionary, which is part of a detailed help documentation provided with every release.
 The items are arranged by geometry type (points, lines, and polygons), tables, and reference.
 Within those, the topics are organized alphabetically.

-StreetMap Premium has geocoding data for nearly 90 countries.
+StreetMap Premium has geocoding data for more than 100 countries.
 StreetMap Premium enables you to geocode and reverse geocode addresses.
+View StreetMap Premium product coverage for a list of countries where geocoding is available.

 The process of transforming a description of a location—such as a pair of coordinates, an address, or a name of a place—to a location on the earth's surface.